rdaley321/react-youtubr/README.md

 There is an example API response in index.js

-When building app with students, try to follow something along the lines of the steps described in *Thinking in React* for building any React application
+When building app, try to follow something along the lines of the steps described in *Thinking in React* for building any React application

 1. Break the app into components
 2. Build a static version of the app